Privacy concerns with social networking services: Invasive privacy agreements

 Another privacy issue with social networks is the privacy agreement.
 The privacy agreement states that the social network owns all of the content that users upload.
 This includes pictures, videos, and messages are all stored in the social networks database even if the user decides to terminate his or her account.

 Privacy agreements oftentimes say that they can track a user's location and activity based on the device used for the site.
 For example, the privacy agreement for Facebook states that "all devices that a person uses to access Facebook are recorded such as IP addresses, phone numbers, operating system and even GPS locations".
 One main concern about privacy agreements are the length, because they take a lot of time to fully read and understand.
 Most privacy agreements state the most important information at the end because it is assumed that people will not read it completely.

 The ethical dilemma lies in that upon the agreement to register for SNSs, the personal information disclosed is legally accessible and managed by the sites privately established online security operators and operating systems; leaving access of user data to be "under the discretion" of the site(s) operators.
 Giving rise to the moral obligation and responsibility of the sites operators to maintain private information to be within user control.
 However, due to the legality of outsourcing of user data upon registration- without prior discretion, data outsourcing has been frequented by SNSs operating systems- regardless of user privacy settings.

 Data outsourcing has been proven to be consistently exploited since the emergence of SNSs.
 Employers have often been found to hire individuals or companies to search deep into the SNSs user database to find "less than pleasant" information regarding applicants during the review process.

-Reading a privacy statement in terms and conditions

-One of the main concerns that people have with their security is the lack of visibility that policies and settings have in the social networks.
-It is often located in areas hard to see like the top left or right of the screen.
-Another concern is the lack of information that users get from the companies when there is a change in their policies.
-They always inform users about new updates, but it is difficult to get information about these changes.

-Most social networking sites require users to agree to Terms of Use policies before they use their services.
-Controversially, these Terms of Use declarations that users must agree to often contain clauses permitting social networking operators to store data on users, or even share it with third parties.
-Facebook has attracted attention over its policies regarding data storage, such as making it difficult to delete an account, holding onto data after an account is de-activated and being caught sharing personal data with third parties.

-This section explains how to read the privacy statement in terms and conditions while signing up for any social networking site.

-What to look for in the privacy policy: